-Black bodies and the white gaze in 2018.
+Black bodies and the white gaze.

 A personal insight into the destructive societal and political dichotomy of Blackness and Whiteness.